 What should teachers do?

-The IB, with its rigid marking criteria and bureaucracy, is notorious for being very pragmatic.
 There are helpful initiatives from the IB, such as the Learner Profile evaluation and CAS reflections, but these are often overlooked in favour of maximising exam results.
-But these practices could themselves help improve exam results, by getting students into the habit of academic reflection.There are plenty of tools available, both mandatory practices provided by the IB and new EdTech tools, they just have to be confidently used by teachers.
+In theory, these practices could themselves help improve exam results, by getting students into the habit of academic reflection.There are plenty of tools available, both mandatory practices provided by the IB and new EdTech tools, they just have to be confidently used by teachers.

 Teaching students to take a step back and evaluate a task once it’s over will prepare them to think critically in other areas of their lives.
 The goal is for students to begin to reflect independently of the teacher’s advice and foster a growth mindset on their own.